Chinese defy Hong Kong's protest gloom in hunt for bargain stocks

 Still, there has been a tendency to shun local Hong Kong firms and chase mainland companies whose business operations derive revenue and profits mainly from outside of Hong Kong.

-Among mainland investors’ darlings, Chinese food-delivery giant Meituan Dianping (3690.HK) has seen its share price more than double this year, with upward momentum enhanced by its inclusion in the Stock Connect scheme.
+Among mainland investors’ darlings, Chinese food-delivery giant Meituan Dianping has seen its share price more than double this year, with upward momentum enhanced by its inclusion in the Stock Connect scheme.

-Shares of another consumer bellwether, Haidilao International (6862.HK), also doubled this year, amid bets Beijing would roll out more measures to spur domestic consumption to shore up growth.
+Shares of another consumer bellwether, Haidilao International, also doubled this year, amid bets Beijing would roll out more measures to spur domestic consumption to shore up growth.

 For a graphic on Mainland investors' Hong Kong darlings outperform in 2019, click here